AntonioND/libugba/docs/to-do.rst

 Library
 -------

-- Interrupts: SERIAL, DMA0-3 and GAMEPAK are missing.
+- Interrupts: SERIAL, DMA 0-3 and GAMEPAK are missing.
-- DMA3 Video Capture Mode
+- DMA 3 Video Capture Mode
 - BIOS services (IRQ-related services left).
 - Set register WAITCNT to the right values depending on the device.
 - PSG sound channels.
-- Interfaces for mosaic, bg/spr priorities, blending and fade in/out.
+- Interfaces for bg/spr priorities, blending and fade in/out.
+- Add warnings for trying to copy from ROM with DMA different than 3.

 Examples
 --------

 - Interrupts.
-- DMA: Non-repeated copies in HBL and VBL modes, DMA 3 special mode.
+- DMA 3 Video Capture Mode
-- Graphics: Windows, blending, bg/spr priorities, fade in/out, mosaic.
+- Graphics: Windows, blending, bg/spr priorities, fade in/out.
 - BIOS services (corner cases in decompress functions).
 - PSG sound channels.
 - WAITCNT.